 How can one know where a relationship will lead without putting the time in?
-One has to stay in the moment and put the focus on one’s self.
+One has to stay in the moment and put the focus on oneself.
 How are you taking care of yourself?
 What are your patterns?
 What are your fears?
-If your partner was a total asshole you would feel more comfortable since the threat of intimacy would be less.
+If your partner were a total asshole you would feel more comfortable since the threat of intimacy would be less.
 Take heart that you have chosen someone kind.
-To feel shame around acting out of fear is normal but that too has to be kept in check.
-Otherwise it becomes a yoyo of getting close, getting scared and pushing the partner away, feeling shame and back to the start of the cycle.
+To feel shame around acting out of fear is normal, but that too has to be kept in check.
+Otherwise it becomes a yo-yo of getting close, getting scared, and pushing the partner away, feeling shame, and back to the start of the cycle.

 One thing I want to mention is that I am witnessing many relationships being challenged presently.
 It seems that we are waking up to our true needs on some level.
 So the truths that are being revealed need to be integrated into our relationships.
-That means we need to take risks of revealing issues and patterns that are habitual but not healthy.
-This takes the courage to communicate our true feeling and needs.
-Otherwise resentments and explosions are the only alternative outcome.
+That means we need to take the risk of revealing issues and patterns that are habitual, but not healthy.
+This takes the courage to communicate our true feelings and needs.
+Otherwise, resentments and explosions are the only alternative outcome.
 This is why so many relationships (intimate or otherwise) are rupturing.

 We come to this plane alone and leave it alone.
 All that fills those two points is a journey of self-discovery and reflection.
 If we keep a solid focus on our own well-being and learn to hear our own voice, all will turn out well.
 Of course, that relationship with self is an art form and takes years to foster.
 When in doubt, go within, commune with yourself.
 Not your head, but your deep being.
 From that place we can gain the courage to push against our fears and open into love.
 This is the work at hand for all of us every day.